Abuja: Maitama District

 Maitama District is to the north of the city, with the Wuse and Central Districts lying to its southwest and southeast, respectively.
 This area is home to the top-bracket sections of society and business and has the reputation of being very exclusive and very expensive.
 Interesting buildings include the Transcorp Hilton Abuja, Nigerian Communications Commission Headquarters (NCC), National Universities Commission (NUC), Soil Conservation Complex, and Independent National Electoral Commission (INEC).
 The British High Commission is located along Aguiyi Ironsi Way, in Maitama.

 Also, the Maitama District Hospital is another notable building in Maitama.
 Maitama District is home to many of the European and Asian embassies.

 Maitama II

 Maitama II District Cadastral Zone A10 is a new district created by the FCT administration of Muhammed Bello in 2018.
-Maitama 2 as it is unofficially called was created from Mpape Hills, a suburb bothering the Bwari and Maitama Districts of the FCT.
+Maitama 2 as it is unofficially called was created from Mpape Hills, a suburb bordering the Bwari and Maitama Districts of the FCT.
 Maitama II has a high net worth of individuals especially legislators as allottees, which makes it a destination for real estate investors who desire to secure the future today.

 It is not very clear what the government plans for the district as not much has been said by government agents, but cadastral zoning A indicates the government has good plans for Maitama 2 to correct some errors in Maitama District.